 "Rate of Return Investors" buy for rental income while "Wealth Preservation Investors" buy as a safe place to park their money and hold, earning a return on their investment when they sell the unit.

 Understanding The Realities & Underlying Economics of Downtown Toronto's New & Pre-Construction Condo Market Prices for new construction condos are more expensive than resale units in downtown Toronto.
-With pre-construction units selling at today's prices (average $700-800/sf in the downtown core and $900-1000/sf in Yorkville) one has to be careful that carrying costs (mortgage, maintenance fees & taxes) will not exceed average rent levels when the units are completed.
+With pre-construction units selling at today's prices (starting at $1,000/sf in the downtown core and $1,400/sf in Yorkville) one has to be careful that carrying costs (mortgage, maintenance fees & taxes) will not exceed average rent levels when the units are completed.
 While Toronto's rental market is currently very tight we don't anticipate seeing huge rental increases as new condo buildings continue to be completed and keep supplying the market with more rental inventory.

 So if you are looking to buy a pre-construction unit to rent out once the unit is completed and want a return on the rent you most likely will not be able to generate a huge rental income (unless you have no mortgage or a very small mortgage) but rather best case scenario you will take home a small amount of money or break even after covering the carrying costs.